What is better than BLE for indoor positioning system?

 Strongest:

 You don’t have an additional mobile beacon to track your location.
-Typically, your mobile phone or tablet, or similar gadget already has a BLE module, and by adding a particular SW/app to your device, you can track your mobile phone/tablet/gadget
+Typically, your mobile phone or tablet, or similar gadget, already has a BLE module, and by adding a particular SW/app to your device, you can track your mobile phone/tablet/gadget

 RSSI is a very poor indicator of distance.
 The system may recover the location only because the SW is smart.
 But even with the best tricks, you shall realistically expect to know the location with 2-5m accuracy, if beacons are placed every 10-30m

-BLE can be more complex and more advanced and support Angle of Arrival (AoA) and Angle of Departure (AoD)
+BLE can be more complex and more advanced, and support Angle of Arrival (AoA) and Angle of Departure (AoD)

-- Combination of imprecise RSSI + angles => up to 3 times better accuracy of positioning
+- A combination of imprecise RSSI + angles => up to 3 times better accuracy of positioning

-- Multiple antennas => larger size, considerable cost, limitations of applicability
+- Multiple antennas =>Â larger size, considerable cost, limitations of applicability

 Study more about different indoor positioning technologies first